take0a/dbt-fusion/README.md

 This repo hosts components of the dbt Fusion engine, the foundation for future innovation in `dbt`.
 The dbt Fusion engine is written in Rust and is designed for speed, correctness, and has a native understanding of SQL across multiple data warehouse SQL dialects.

 > [!IMPORTANT]
 > **Note: the dbt Fusion Engine is in Beta!**
-Bugs and missing functionality compared to dbt Core will be resolved continuously in the lead-up to a final release (see [this post](https://docs.getdbt.com/blog/dbt-fusion-engine-path-to-ga) for more details).
+Bugs and missing functionality compared to dbt Core will be resolved continuously in the leadup to a final release (see [this post](https://docs.getdbt.com/blog/fusion-path-to-ga) for more details).

-The dbt Fusion engine is a ground-up, first principles rewrite of the dbt Core execution engine, built to be interoperable with the standard dbt authoring layer.
+The dbt Fusion engine is a ground up, first principles rewrite of the dbt Core execution engine, built to be interoperable with the standard dbt authoring layer.
 Fusion enforces some ambiguous areas of the authoring spec more strictly than dbt Core to ensure correctness (for example, dbt Core does not proactively validate most YAML configurations).
 Many of these discrepancies can be fixed automatically with the [dbt Autofix](https://github.com/dbt-labs/dbt-autofix) tool.

 Beyond conformance with dbt Core, Fusion also contains new SQL Comprehension capabilities, a language server, modern ADBC drivers for warehouse connections, and more.
 While dbt Core was written in Python, the dbt Fusion engine is written in Rust, and compiled to a single application binary.

 You can install dbt-fusion onto your local machine, a docker container, or a machine in the cloud.
 It is designed for flexible installation, with no dependencies on other libraries.
-The only libraries that dbt Fusion will load are its corresponding database drivers.
+The only libraries that dbt Fusion will load are it's corresponding database drivers.

 The dbt Fusion engine is being released to this repository incrementally, so, until this note is removed this repository contains only a subset of the crates that make the core of the engine work.
 These crates are published incrementally starting on May 28.

 ## Getting Started with the dbt Fusion engine

 > [!TIP]
 > You don't have to build this project from source to use the new dbt!
 We recommend using the precompiled binary with additional capabilities:

-There are several ways to get started with Fusion (for more, see dbt Fusion's quickstart documentation [here](https://docs.getdbt.com/guides/fusion?step=1)):
+There are several ways to get started with Fusion (for more, see dbt Fusion's quickstart documentation [here](https://docs.getdbt.com/guides/fusion?step=1))
-1. **Download the dbt VS Code extension** - For most people the best experience.
+1. **Download dbt the vs-code extension** - For most people the best experience.
 This will install the dbt fusion CLI and Language Server on your system - see the install guide [here](https://docs.getdbt.com/docs/install-dbt-extension).
-2. **Install Fusion Directly** - Install just the fusion CLI with the command below or see dbt's documentation [here](https://docs.getdbt.com/docs/fusion/install-fusion)
+2. **Install Fusion Directly** Install just the fusion CLI with the command below or see dbt's documentation [here](https://docs.getdbt.com/docs/fusion/install-fusion)
 ``` bash
 curl -fsSL https://public.cdn.getdbt.com/fs/install/install.sh | sh -s -- --update
 ```